TokenTitan/voting/README.md

 ## Changes

-- chages candidate mapping to candidate id to candidate name
+- candidateNames: Mapped candidate name by candidate Id
-    - no need for candidate id as candidate details are fetch from candidate id
+    - No need to store candidate ID in structu for all use.
+Candidate struct is used to get all candidated details only
-    - move voteCount to new mapping
+    - voteCount param in Candidtae struct is moved to another mapping, called candidateVotes
-- create new mapping to store candidate vote count for particular session
+- Create new mapping to store candidate vote count for particular session, candidateVotes.
-- create session, as reseting all candidate vote counts to zero, which is gas-intensive, introduce a session mechanism.
-Starting a new session will automatically initialize the vote count for all candidates to zero, optimizing gas usage.
+- Create sessions for all new votings because resetting all candidate vote counts to zero is gas-intensive.
+Starting a new session will automatically initialize the vote count for all candidates to zero.

 ## Scripts